Home » Reasoning Topics Asked in SSC CGL...

 These topics also come under the non-verbal reasoning category and test the candidate’s ability to mentally visualize the various 2D and 3D images.
 The correct answers can also be arrived at by eliminating incorrect options provided along with the question.

-These questions follow simple logic and examine the candidates’ ability to follow the data provided in accordance with common sense and logical reasoning.
+These questions follow simple logic and examine the candidates’ ability to follow the data provided by common sense and logical reasoning.
 The options are also a great help in figuring out the logic.

 Reasoning Topics Asked in SSC CGL Exam Last Year_3.1